thanos-io/thanos/docs/operating/troubleshooting.md

 ### Reasons

+- You are running Thanos (sidecar, ruler or receive) older than 0.13.0.
+During transient upload errors there is a possibility to have overlaps caused by the compactor not being aware of all blocks See: [this](https://github.com/thanos-io/thanos/issues/2753)
 - Misconfiguraiton of sidecar/ruler: Same external labels or no external labels across many block producers.
 - Running multiple compactors for single block "stream", even for short duration.
 - Manually uploading blocks to the bucket.